Meet the international team

 Your dedicated international connections

-Our International customer management team is your single point of contact for global integrations
+Our International customer management team is your single point of contact for global projects and integrations

 Unlock industry expertise with global advantage

-Every member of our International Key Account Management team has been hand picked to bring their wealth of knowledge and experience – both across the AV sector and specific to your industry.
+Every member of our International customer support team has been hand picked to bring their wealth of knowledge and experience – both across the AV sector and specific to your industry.

-Meet your dedicated PPDS contacts.
+Meet your dedicated PPDS international key account directors.
 Together, you’ll be linked with the expertise you need to deliver seamless, coordinated and consistent display solutions in every part of the world.

 Simone Gagliardi